Ryan-Kendrick/give-credit/README.md

 ## Notes

+### Options for output component placeholder
-Write an abbreviated About section describing the inspiration for the project & example use case in the Output component
+- Write an abbreviated About section describing the inspiration for the project & example use case in the Output component
+    - Too broad?
+- Annotated demo output?
+Annotated real output?
+Info icons for annotation?
+    - Too technical?
+- Dedicate most of the Output to describing refund process?
+    - Might be most in line with project goals but could become disconnected from the functions of the calculator